andrew-codes/daily-code-challenges/katas/2020-02-23-spacedgroup/README.md

 - [ ] Given the group is centered, when rendering the group of components horizontally, then the components are horizontally centered within their parent
 - [ ] Given the group is centered, when rendering the group of components vertically, then the components are vertically centered within their parent

+#### Changing Root Component

+- [ ] Given a React component to be used as the root element, when rendering the group of components, the root component is rendered as the provided component.